a-xavier/tapes/README.md

 ![Workflow Diagram](https://raw.githubusercontent.com/a-xavier/tapes/testing/acmg_db/workflow.png)
 ## TAPES Functionalities
 ### ANNOVAR interface
-TAPES can be used as an [ANNOVAR](annovar.openbioinformatics.org) wrapper for easy VCF/gzipped VCF/BCF annotation.
+TAPES can be used as an [ANNOVAR](annovar.openbioinformatics.org) wrapper for easy VCF/gzipped VCF/BCF annotation (this requires to download ANNOVAR).

 ```python3 tapes.py db -s -A /path/to/annovar/```  to scan the annovar path for existing databases
 ```python3 tapes.py db -b --acmg -a hg19```    to download all necessary databases